← Back to blog

 Avoid these by defining the target shape first, cleaning obvious noise second, and then applying the same normalization rules to every response.

-What happens if you don't normalize API data?
+What happens if you do not normalize API data?

 Inconsistent API data creates hidden bugs that are hard to trace: